rsmith-nl/scripts/README.rst

 -----------

 When I buy DVDs, I generally transfer their contents to my computer for easier viewing.
-However, the video and audio format used on DVD is not ver compact.
+However, the video and audio format used on DVD is not very compact.
 So I tend to use ffmpeg_ to convert it to smaller formats without losing quality.
 As of 2016, my favorite storage format is a webm_ container with a VP9_ video stream and vorbis_ audio.